 Splitting up assets?

-We realize that divorce is a painful process.
-There are numerous issues that have to be finalized, including what to do with the home.
-There are generally two options when discussing common real estate - it can be sold and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties would find it in their best interest to order an appraisal of the residence.
+Divorce settlements involve many decisions, including "Who gets the house".
+There are generally two options when it comes to common real estate - it can be put up for sale and the proceeds split, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to get an appraisal of the residence.

-Contact us if your needs include an appraisal related to a divorce or other division of assets.
+Contact us Barnes Appraisal Company is at your service if you need an appraisal dealing with a divorce or other separation of assets.

-When the intended use of an appraisal is the division of assets, it must have a well-supported, expert report that is defensible during a trial.
-Barnes Appraisal Company pledges to give you an exceptional level of service with courtesy and the highest quality appraisal.
-Working through the sensitive conditions of a divorce situation is somewhat matter-of-fact for us.
+When the purpose of an appraisal is the division of assets, it should include a well-supported, authoritative report that can be supported during a trial.
+When you order an appraisal from Barnes Appraisal Company, you are assured the best in service with professional courtesy and the highest quality appraisal.
+Working through the sensitive challenges of a divorce situation is somewhat matter-of-fact for us.

-Attorneys in OK as well as accountants rely on our appraisals when ascertaining real property values for estates, divorces, or other disputes where it is important.
-We have a lot of expertise dealing with all the parties involved and can readily handle your needs.
-We submit appraisal reports for courts or various agencies that meet or exceed their requirements.
+Attorneys in OK and accountants rely on our analysis when ascertaining real property values for estates, divorces, or other disputes where it is crucial.
+We have an abundance of expertise working with everyone involved and We understand their needs and are accustomed to dealing with all parties involved.
+We provide appraisal documents that meet the requirements of the courts and various agencies.

-As an attorney working with a divorce, your case's evidence frequently needs an appraisal to determine fair market value for the residential real estate involved.
-Many times the divorce date may not be the same as the date you requested the appraisal.
-We're versed in the procedures and what it means to perform a retroactive appraisal that has an effective date and Fair Market Value estimate matching the date of divorce.
-We perform many divorce appraisals and we understand that they need to be handled with the utmost care.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, resulting in the utmost discretion.
+For attorneys dealing with a divorce, your case's material facts regularly necessitates an appraisal to establish fair market value for the residential real estate involved.
+Often the divorce date may not be the same as the date you purchased the appraisal.
+We're comfortable with the methods and what is elementary to develop a retroactive appraisal with an effective date and Fair Market Value opinion corresponding to the date of divorce.
+We perform a reasonable number of divorce appraisals (unfortunately) and we understand that they need to be handled with total professionalism.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, ensuring the utmost discretion.